Imagine being unable to read and write. You would most likely drop out of high school, limiting your chances for academic and occupational success.

 Usually when people hear the word dyslexia they think only of reading, writing, spelling and math problems a child is having in school . . . but the learning disability is only one face of dyslexia.
 Once as a guest on a television show, I was asked about the “positive” side of dyslexia.
 As part of my answer, I listed a dozen or so famous dyslexics.
 The hostess of the show then commented, “Isn’t it amazing that all those people could be geniuses in spite of having dyslexia.”
 She missed the point.
 Their genius didn’t occur in spite of their dyslexia, but because of it!

-Despite such claims, a study by Łockiewicz et al. (2014) suggests that the success of high-performing adults with dyslexia is unlikely to be a function of particular cognitive factors such as superior visuo-spatial abilities and creativity (often claimed to be strengths of people with dyslexia).
-Rather, outstanding success seem to depend more on personality and motivational factors.
+Despite such claims, a study by Łockiewicz et al. (2014) suggests that the success of high-performing adults with dyslexia is unlikely to be a function of particular cognitive factors such as superior visuospatial abilities and creativity (often claimed to be strengths of people with dyslexia).
+Rather, outstanding success seems to depend more on personality and motivational factors.

 A waste of time and a myth

-On the other extreme there are those who say diagnoses of dyslexia is a waste of time – that dyslexia has no clear definition.
-Others say dyslexia is a myth, a product of either poor education or over-anxious parents seeking to explain and justify their children’s learning difficulties.
+On the other extreme, some say diagnoses of dyslexia are a waste of time – that dyslexia has no clear definition.
+Others say dyslexia is a myth, a product of poor education, or over-anxious parents seeking to explain and justify their children’s learning difficulties.

 Graham Stinger (2009), a British Member of Parliament, caused international outrage when he described dyslexia as “a cruel fiction . . . no more real than the 19th-century scientific construction of ‘the æther’ to explain how light travels through a vacuum.
 The sooner it is consigned to the same dustbin of history, the better.”
 He argued that the reason why so many children struggled with literacy was that they had been failed by the education “establishment.”
 Rather than admitting that poor instruction was at fault, a brain disorder called dyslexia had been invented.
 For Stringer, “to label children as dyslexic because they’re confused by poor teaching methods is wicked.”